 What should you expect from mountain bikes under $2,000?

 With a bike from this price point, you will find yourself discovering new and fun trails everywhere.
 A path you wouldn’t have dreamed of taking before may become a reality.
 Bikes in this scale have decent components which are reliable.
 This is also the price point that you should buy your first bike from if you intend to race it.
 The higher level components and lightweight will help keep your race performance better than if you raced with a cheap bike.

 Mountain bikes under $2,000 are capable of taking you to the racing level, but only when you want it.
 Trust me when I say, this level of performance is something you want!

-- High-end aluminium frame or low-mid level carbon
+- High-end aluminum frame or low-mid level carbon

 - Weight around 26lbs